 Recruiting is not an “easy” career choice; many people have simplistic views of what it entails and don’t understand the nuances of legal/compliance issues and regulations and the fact that recruiters are responsible first and foremost to their clients – the hiring managers.
 Reputation is EVERYTHING in recruiting.
 You can get a reputation with candidates and other recruiters at either end of the spectrum, the main thing that contributes to a positive brand is follow through and honesty all around.
 It isn’t something that “anyone” can do, although it can be learned by a fairly wide range of people.

 About Kristen Fife:

-A Senior Recruiter in Seattle, Kristen Fife is an industry leader for industry and job seekers.
+Kristen Fife is a Seattle technical recruiter and an industry leader for industry and job seekers.
 She has worked with organizations such as Microsoft, Xbox, the University of Washington, Harborview Medical Center, Volt, RealNetworks & GameHouse, bSQUARE and Varolii.
-Fife is considered a subject matter expert in areas such as resume construction, LinkedIn branding, professional brand development and social media use, career management, staffing issues and trends.
+Fife is a subject matter expert in resume writing, LinkedIn branding, professional brand development and social media use, career management, staffing issues, and trends.
 She has been quoted in ABCNews, the Seattle Times, AOL, and The Wall Street Journal.
 She is regularly asked to speak on employer panels in Seattle.
-She is a regular contributor to NWJobs.com (Seattle Times) and SourceCon, and is on the advisory board for Sourcing7 in Seattle.
+She is a regular contributor to the Seattle Times and SourceCon; she is also on the advisory board for Sourcing7 in Seattle.
 She regularly blogs and about recruiting and her blog about job search gets several thousand hits a week and contains advice on everything from resumes, interviewing, and compensation negotiation to internships and networking for college students.
-Fife holds a BA in Classical Humanities from Miami University of Ohio.
-She can be found on LinkedIn, Twitter, and Facebook.